 Several cases are investigated by police as ‘unexplained’ or ‘suspicious’ deaths.
 These are not placed on the database until they are officially classed as homicides.
 We will however add many of these deaths below the list of each year’s cases to explain why they are not included.
 (See the list of homicides in 2020 for an example).

 We normally use the date of death if it is different from the date of the fatal attack (although they are usually the same).
 The main reason for this is that a case only becomes a murder when the victim has died.
-Admittedly this is confusing when viewed on a map, but we attempt to make it clear in the case summary.
+Admittedly this could be confusing when viewed on a map, but we attempt to make it clear in the case summary.

 There are several reasons why our website might show a slightly different number of homicides to the statistics issued by the Metropolitan Police.